seananderson/citations-talk/README.md

 Consider a tag/folder strategy.
 Tags can work well for broad topics (e.g. diversity-stability); folders for short-term projects (thesis chapter 1).
 Keep in mind that most reference manager folders aren't really folders.
 I.e. you can have the same paper in multiple folders.

+Tags work best when there's a limited number of them and they're used consistently.
+Develop a set of rules so your keywords are consistent.
+For example, maybe you always make them lower case and have no spaces.

 Smart folders: use them.
-Smart folders are a custom search you set up.
+Smart folders are a custom search you set up and assign to a folder.
 The folder then stays up to date as the papers change.
+Use these for broad topics or groups of authors that you frequently want to refer back to.
+Find yourself frequently making the same search?
+Make a smart folder for it.